nhantrichuyenanh/rblxstudio/md/TablesInPractice.md

 >ㅤ
 > Sounds similar to ModuleScript? **OOP is another layer of abstraction.** It can make systems in a complex game easier to organize, but it also introduces more concepts and indirection. **If you're already dealing with a large codebase and/or working with many developers, that tradeoff is worth it.**
 >ㅤ
-> Again, like ModuleScript, adding more abstractions can sometimes make a project harder to understand and maintain. **This is an example of when not to use OOP**: (no disrespect to the poster)
+> Again, like ModuleScript, adding more abstractions can sometimes make a project harder to understand and maintain. **This is an example of when not to use OOP**:
 ```
 devforum.roblox.com/t/how-to-make-a-simple-round-system-with-object-oriented-programming/3126614
 ```